Did you know that sparklers burn at 1,200 degrees?

 - Teach children “stop, drop and roll” as clothes can catch fire.

 Of course even if you leave the fireworks to the professionals, other accidents can happen.
 As such, it is always a good idea to know where your community’s emergency departments are located.
-WakeMed has five emergency departments around the county.
-Click here to learn more.
+WakeMed has seven emergency departments around the county.
+Find the emergency department nearest you.